cits3007/cits3007.github.io/assets/labs/lab09-solutions.md

 ### 2.2.
 Running `doxygen`

-Change directory to the `src` file in the Curdle skeleton code, and run `doxygen -g`.
+Change directory to your directory containing the `crypto.h` file, and run `doxygen -g`.
 It generates a file called `Doxyfile`, used to configure the exact contents and formatting of the API documentation for a project.
 To work well with a C project, a few changes are needed --